jkjung-avt/jkjung-avt.github.io/_posts/2017-10-19-tx2-camera-with-python.md

 Discussions:

-The crux of this `tegra-cam.py` lies in the GStreamer pipelines I use to call `cv.VideoCapture()`.
+The crux of this `tegra-cam.py` script lies in the GStreamer pipelines I use to call `cv.VideoCapture()`.
 In my experience, using **nvvidconv** to do image scaling and to convert color format to BGRx (note that OpenCV requires *BGR* as the final output) produces better results in terms of frame rate.

 ```python
 def open_cam_rtsp(uri, width, height):